-Dividends are the backbone of investment into equity markets.
+Dividends are one of the central rewards of investing in equity markets.
 In some of the most fundamental methods of valuation, a company’s stock price can be valued simply by how large a dividend per share the company pays, and how reliable that dividend is.
 Even companies that choose not to pay a dividend to their shareholders can find their stock prices being valued as if investors are asking themselves “how large a dividend could they theoretically pay, if they chose to…”.

 So, in other words, even when dividends do not exist, they are being considered.
 This would indicate a necessity to maintain at least a basic understanding of dividend paying stocks.

 In order to understand dividends, it is important to take a short step back and review the role of stock/shares in a company.
 When a company needs to raise money for expansion, research and development there are a couple of ways it can do so.
 It can get a loan from a bank, or it can make an offering of shares.
 If the company takes out a loan, then this typically necessitates paying some form of regular interest plus the loan amount back at the end of the term.
 Should the company decide to raise capital by selling shares, there is no interest or principal obligation as is the case with a bank loan, but the company has now in a sense sold a piece of itself to the new shareholders.
 With this comes an obligation to shareholders, such as the company directors’ legal obligation to do all in their power to maximize shareholder wealth.
 One way to do this is to make a payment to shareholders.

 Simply, dividends can be viewed as the company sharing profits with its shareholders.
 If a company makes $100 Million profit this quarter, and has 10 Million shares outstanding, this would indicate that the company made $10 profit per share.

 A big decision the company directors must make on a regular basis is: “what to do with profits?”…